 Codes and Definitions

 The following SESIR definitions were approved by the State Board of Education (Rule 6A-1.0017) to enable school districts to correctly code data used to report incidents that are against the law or represent serious breaches of the code of student conduct.
 This includes those incidents considered severe enough to require the involvement of a School Resource Officer (SRO) or incidents to be "Reported to Law Enforcement."
-The following definitions are not meant to match the Uniform Crime Report, nor are they intended to be an additional reporting system for law enforcement.
+The following definitions are not intended to be an additional reporting system for law enforcement.
 SESIR incidents can involve students (including out-of-district students), non-students, school personnel, and/or unknown perpetrators.
 When interpreting student behavior for SESIR reporting, consideration should be given to both developmental age-appropriate behavior and to those students with an Individual Educational Plan (IEP) or a 504 Plan.

 Alcohol (ALC) - Level IV